 Foundations

-Examines the historical and doctrinal origins of lawful authority, including natural law, the Law of Nations, Roman and medieval jurisprudence, early modern legal theory, and the development of sovereignty, jurisdiction, and inter-state order prior to modern constitutional systems.
+Examines the historical and doctrinal origins of lawful authority, including natural law, the Law of Nations, and early legal systems shaping sovereignty and jurisdiction.

 Legal Literacy